enso-org/enso/docs/infrastructure/logging.md

 initialization has happened and send them as soon as the service is initialized.

-In a rare situation where the service would not be initialized at all, a shutdown hook is added that will print the pending log messages before exitting.
+In a rare situation where the service would not be initialized at all, a shutdown hook is added that will print the pending log messages before exiting.
-Some of the messages may be dropped though if more messages are buffered than the buffer can hold.
+Some of the messages may be dropped, however, if more messages are buffered than the buffer can hold.